ballerina-platform/ballerina-lang/stdlib/ballerina-http/src/main/ballerina/swagger/Package.md

     [-s <servicename>|--service <servicename>]`

 Export the Ballerina service to a definition of OpenApi Specification 3.0.
-For the export to work properly, the input ballerina service should be defined using basic service and resource level HTTP annotations.
+For the export to work properly, the input Ballerina service should be defined using basic service and resource level HTTP annotations.

 ### Client Stub for Service
 Generates a Ballerina client stub to communicate with a Ballerina service.